symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

 .. note::

-    By default, Symfony CMF uses Jackalope + Doctrine DBAL, and SQLite as the underlying DB.
+    By default, Symfony CMF uses Jackalope + Doctrine DBAL and SQLite as the underlying DB.
 However, Symfony CMF is storage agnostic, which means you can use one of several available data storage mechanisms without having to rewrite your code.
 For more information on the different